 Special Interest Groups - More information

-We are currently running 33 Interest Groups as you will see listed below .
+We are currently running over 30 Special Interest Groups as you will see listed below .
 We are always happy to receive suggestions for new groups and to hear from people willing to convene.
 (Scroll down the page to register your interest in a group)

 Convenors